 There are 3 components to DMARC that make it work, all TXT records we need to set up in the specific domain’s DNS:

-- A DKIM record – this record provides a public key (or “digital signature”) that can be used to authenticate, encrypt, and decrypt messages sent from authorized email servers.
+- DKIM encryption and a DKIM record in DNS – this provides a public key (or “digital signature”) that can be used to authenticate, encrypt, and decrypt messages sent from authorized email servers.
+The DNS record then facilitates this exchange between authorized servers.

 - A SPF record – this DNS record defines what email servers are authorized to send mail on behalf of a domain.